top of page

 Lucy stepped on an ancient landmine outside Girvetz Hall.
-I talked to her Brother, Suvin, about it while we were on the beach, and Lucy was treated in the aid center.
+I talked to her brother, Suvin, about it as we strolled the beach while the med-techs in the aid center tried to piece her back together.

-“If it had been one of those new ones, I’m not sure there would be any Lucy left.”
-He said.
+"If it had been one of those new ones, I’m not sure there would be any Lucy left," he said, his eyes drifting to the horizon.
+"Then again, she hasn't really been 'Lucy' since the winter solstice, has she?"

 We continued down the beach to the old Goleta pier, where the brown city river meets the green sea.
 I noticed a bow of barbed wire peeking from the sand and pointed it out for Suvin to avoid.